 Note.
 Versions of studies without a reported p value are omitted for brevity.
-Items marked with N/A were not reported by the original authors or cannot be calculated. p values marked with an asterisk (*) means that the result was reported as significant by the original authors but the p value was not mentioned.
+Items marked with a hyphen (-) were not reported by the original authors or cannot be calculated. p values marked with an asterisk (*) means that the result was reported as significant by the original authors but the p value was not mentioned.
 We calculated the Cohen’s d and confidence interval values wherever possible; see the section on effect size calculations in the supplementary materials.

 Extensions